miniature house on a wooden table

 Where there is a reporting requirement, the tax needs to be paid within 60 days of the completion date (prior to 27 October 2021 this limit was 30 days).
 Any payment on account will be deducted against the total income tax and CGT liability on submission of your self-assessment tax return in the tax year of the disposal.

 When you sell a property in the UK, you can deduct your tax-free allowance from your total gain.
-The annual CGT tax-free allowance reduced from £12,300 on 6 April 2023 to £6,000 for the 2023/24 tax year.
-It is due to reduce again to £3,000 from April 2024.
+The annual CGT tax-free allowance reduced from £12,300 for the 2022/23 tax year, to £6,000 for the 2023/24, and then again to £3,000 for the 2024/25 tax year.

 Couples jointly owning their property can combine their individual allowances, potentially allowing a gain of £12,000 reducing to £6,000 from 6 April 2024 before liability to pay CGT.